MarcSabatella/Campania/README.md

 and adds somerelatively straightforward contextual substitutions and positioning rules to allow you to enter the most common symbols just by typing naturally.

+To install Campania, download either the [TTF](Campania.ttf?raw=true) or [OTF](Campania.otf?raw=true) files and follow the standard procedures for installing and selecting fonts on your system.

-To use Campania, simply type as you normally would, and substitutions happen automatically.
+To use Campania, simply type as you normally would, and the formatting happens automatically.
-The standard indications for inversions and seventh chords (e.g., 6, 7, 64, 643, 43)
+The common indications for inversions and seventh chords (e.g., 6, 7, 64, 643, 43)
 are superscripted and turned into appropriate vertically-stacked ligatures.
 When used in a context where this makes sense,
 "b" and "#" turn into flat and sharp, and